Keyboard shortcuts

 There are various ways to make juggling patterns harder mentally without making them harder physically, typically by requiring nontrivial counting or introducing randomness.
 They can be an interesting challenge, but few people practice them regularly.
 I include them more for completeness.

 Patterns from hell.
 These patterns involve counting.
-Pass three count and throw a double on every fifth throw (double pass or double self, whichever happens on that beat) waiting for it to land to continue.
-If that becomes too easy start walking in one direction (e.g., passer A walks forward, passer B walks backward) one step per throw for 7 beats, and then walk in the other direction for the next 7 beats.
+Pass three-count and throw a double on every fifth throw (double pass or double self, whichever happens on that beat), waiting for it to land to continue.
+If that becomes too easy, start walking in one direction (e.g., passer A walks forward, passer B walks backward) one step per throw for 7 beats, and then walk in the other direction for the next 7 beats.
 This works with any other numbers and other actions on those counts, particularly if actions are always on multiples of prime numbers.

 For four-handed siteswaps, randomness is very difficult since both passers do different actions, but consider trying very long siteswaps, such as 796827726867726 or 777928892296626.